Keshavnemeli/snowboy-test/examples/Python/ReadMe.md

 ### Running the model
 We are using a demo app that snowboy is proving to run the model.
 In a **64 bit Ubuntu 14.04** machine.

-*Note: This ubuntu machine should have microphone and speaker devices attacked with the appropriate drivers.
+*Note: This ubuntu machine should have microphone and speaker devices attached with the appropriate drivers.

 run the command `speaker-test` in the ubuntu machine to check for the speaker and install the drivers if they are not found.

-for the demo to work or you'll get an error (no output devices).
+If they aren't installed you'll get an error (no output devices) when we running `python demo.py` in the end.
 If we want to run it on a container we need to research on how to can we send audio stream from host device to the container.*

 Download this [demo app](https://s3-us-west-2.amazonaws.com/snowboy2/snowboy-releases/ubuntu1404-x86_64-1.3.0.tar.bz2) Install dependencies: